baigel2/baigelbytes/content/blog/disciplineMightHaveTo.md

 I’m hating this right now.
 I want life to be easy.
 I just want to go to work come back home and sleep.

-That’s no ok.
+That’s not ok.
 That is not ok.

 > **“Hard choices, easy life.
 Easy choices, hard life.”** - Jerzy Gregorek